Disclaimer: This post may contain affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 What size litter box is best for large cats?

-An extra large litter box for big cats should usually be at least 24 inches long and wide enough for the cat to turn around comfortably without touching the sides.
+An extra large litter box for big cats should usually be at least 24 inches long and wide enough for the cat to turn comfortably.

-Very large breeds like Maine Coons often prefer boxes closer to 26–28 inches long.
+Very large breeds often prefer boxes closer to 26 to 28 inches.

 Are stainless steel litter boxes better?